-Chicago mayor cites ‘tentative agreement’ to reopen schools
+Chicago mayor touts deal with union to reopen schools

-CHICAGO (AP) — Chicago Mayor Lori Lightfoot said Sunday that a “tentative agreement” has been reached the teachers’ union over COVID-19 safety protocols, potentially averting a strike in the nation’s third-largest school district.
+CHICAGO (AP) — Chicago Mayor Lori Lightfoot touted a preliminary agreement with the teachers union over COVID-19 safety protocols on Sunday, potentially averting a strike in the nation’s third-largest school district.

-Under the possible deal, which still requires approval by the Chicago Teachers Union, the start of in-person classes, phased in by grade, has been pushed back from the district’s initial plans.
-Classes for some students would start later week.
+Some students could return to classrooms as soon as Thursday, with the reopening of school phased-in by grade.
+Also, the city agreed to vaccinate 1,500 teachers and staff weekly at vaccination sites dedicated to Chicago Public Schools.
+The possible deal — which still requires approval from the Chicago Teachers Union —- also includes metrics that would trigger school closings when cases spike.

-The union and district have been fighting for months over a plan to gradually reopen the roughly 340,000-student district, with talks breaking down in recent days.
-The major issues included widespread vaccinations for teachers, metrics to gauge school infections and accommodations for teachers who have a person in their household who’s more susceptible to coronavirus.
+The union and district have been fighting for months over a plan to gradually reopen the roughly 340,000-student district, with talks breaking down in recent days on issues including vaccinations.
+Lightfoot and CPS officials had threatened to lock educators out of teaching systems multiple times, which the union said would lead to a strike for the second time in less than two years.

+By Sunday, the first-term mayor who had been visibly agitated at recent news conferences, was smiling.

-“This agreement was about making sure everyone in our school communities just aren’t safe, but also that they feel safe,” Lightfoot said at a news conference.
+“This agreement was about making sure everyone in our school communities just aren’t safe, but also that they feel safe,” Lightfoot said, calling the last 11 months a “whirlwind for the entire city.”

-However, the union said the district’s latest offer that came Saturday night required further review.
+While she called it a “tentative agreement,” the union characterized it as an offer that required further review.

 “We do not yet have an agreement with Chicago Public Schools,” CTU tweeted on Sunday.
 “We will continue with our democratic process of rank-and-file review throughout the day before any agreement is reached.”